June 9 Column: Spokane in Bloom Garden Tour Preview

 This week’s video:

 For this week’s “Everyone Can Grow a Garden” video, the topic is growing cherries organically.
 Yes, I know: last week’s video was about apples.
 I’m on a fruit kick right now!
-But this is the time of year to be dealing with apple and cherry issues.
+This is the time of year to be dealing with apple and cherry issues.
 And doing this organically is truly the way to go!
 Take a look: